Skip to main content

 Linux

-The Network Attack Defense module acts like a proxy, only for the FTP and SSH protocols, receiving traffic and protecting against man-in-the-middle attacks, as well as other attack types (brute-force attacks, network exploits, password stealers, drive-by-download infection vectors, bots, and Trojans).
+The Network Attack Defense module acts like a proxy for the FTP and SSH protocols, receiving traffic and protecting against man-in-the-middle attacks, as well as other attack types (brute-force attacks, network exploits, password stealers, drive-by-download infection vectors, bots, and Trojans).

-This section contains details support of the Network Attack Defense module on Linux endpoints, including Linux distributions and dependencies, such as iptables rules and communication requirements.
+This section contains detailed support for the Network Attack Defense module on Linux endpoints.

 Scanned protocols